-Covid-19: India reports 1.84 lakh cases in highest daily rise, Centre says no lockdown in ‘big way’
+Covid-19: India reports 1.84 lakh cases in highest daily rise, Akhilesh Yadav tests positive

 States continued to face vaccine shortage.
 In 11 of Odisha’s 30 districts, the Covid-19 vaccination programme was stopped on Tuesday.